Metropolitan Fair: Sanitary Fair's history

-Monday, the 4th of April, 1864 the Metropolitan Fair was officially declared open.
+Monday, April 4, 1864, the Metropolitan Fair was officially declared open.

 There were flags everywhere and the streets, starting from twelve o'clock, were filled by half million of gazing people.

 At three o'clock, one hour late than the original plan, eight thousand men, accompanied by the melodies of bands, started to march from Fourteenth Street, passing down Second Avenue, through Stuyvesant Place and Astor Place, to Broadway.
 Then the two mile procession stopped at the City Hall and the ceremony went on with two interesting speeches.

 In the evening, in the gallery over the entrance of the Fair's building on Fourteenth street, the ceremonies were opened by a choir and a military band that played "Star Spangled Banner" and then the solemn Holmes' "Army Hymn" to express the spirit that carried out Americans during the war and gave a prompt to the organization of the Fair.

 After that General Dix spoke in behalf of the Gentlemen's Executive Committee and ended his speech by thanking the Ladies with the following words:

 "To your hands, ladies, we commit these contributions from both hemispheres, to be disposed of under your auspices.
 And you may rest assured that the sources of consolation and comfort which you are opening for others, will be poured out in kindred currents of gratitude to you, to bless you with the highest and purest of all gratifications, — that of alleviating the condition of those who are suffering for a cause involving in its issue every element of civilization and of social order."

 To this it followed a long applause and Handel's "Hallelujah Chorus" and then the last speech was given by Mr. Joseph Hodges Choate in behalf of the Ladies' Committee.

 Finally, after singing "Old Hundred" the crowd melted itself through the Picture Gallery, the Arms and Trophies Room, the Indian Department, the Curiosity Shop and the Restaurant.
 So that day the Fair was inaugurated and lasted eighteen days, until Saturday the 23rd of April.